carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 - **Enable and move participants to a waiting room.** This allows you to admit people individually and adds a layer of protection against "zoombombers."
 The host can communicate with people in waiting rooms by issuing announcements, but cannot communicate directly with individuals in the waiting room.
 People in the waiting room can not message the host.
+Take care to press "Admit" if you want to let someone back in -- "Remove" can sound like a good idea (remove them from the waiting room? sure!) but will kick the person out of the meeting, in some cases permanently.
+(They should be able to rejoin in Carpentries rooms.)

 - **Mute (but not unmute) participants.** In Carpentries rooms, participants are allowed to unmute themselves by default, but this setting can be changed by the host if you want or need to enforce muting.
 This role can also be performed by co-hosts.
 Rather than unmuting, Zoom will send a request to the participant to unmute.

 - **Turn off (but not on) participants' video.** Rather than turning the video back on, Zoom will send a request to the participant to activate their video.

 - **Create and manage breakout rooms.** These are useful for socialisation and group activities.
-Only the host can create breakout rooms.
+Only the host can create and manage breakout rooms.
+Co-hosts can move between breakout rooms after entering an assigned room.
 We suggest creating an extra room or two just in case.

 - **Control screen sharing.** In Carpentries rooms, only the host can screen share by default.